 Restricted to "library use"

 Some libraries restrict material to use within the library.
 If there is such a restriction, it will be noted on the material when you pick it up.
 If the material is from the rare books collection at the lending library, it may be restricted to use within the supervised reading room at Firestone while it is here on loan.
-In these cases we will notify you that the material is being held for you in Rare Books and Special Collections in Firestone.
+In these cases we will notify you that the material is being held for you in Special Collections in Firestone.
 When you have finished with the material please notify the reading room attendant.

 Returning interlibrary loan material